AFL Wheelchair is an adapted version of the great game, that gives people with and without disability the opportunity to play.

 The Robert Rose Foundation Victorian Wheelchair Football League (VWFL) is the first state-wide AFL Wheelchair competition in Australia.

-The new league will focus on promoting social inclusion and allow more Victorians to enjoy the benefits of physical activity.
+The league focuses on promoting social inclusion and allowing more Victorians to enjoy the benefits of physical activity.

 The ten-round competition will run between May and August, with the Grand Final to be played in September during the AFL Bye-Round.